Matthew 6:33: Content

+The Textus Receptus adds του θεου after την βασιλειαν.

 Analysis

 Jesus has just told his followers not to worry about material things such as food or clothing, as God will provide the needs of his followers.
-Earlier in the chapter Jesus presented a discussion on how one must not pursue wealth and material things before God.
+Earlier in the chapter, Jesus spoke of how his followers must not pursue wealth and material things before God.
 This verse ties the two notions together.
 If one places the pursuit of the Kingdom of God first, then material needs will follow without need for worry or anxiety.
 The present imperative verb seek makes clear that pursuing the eschatological kingdom is not a passive act, but one that must be pursued with rigour.
-Hill notes that the word God is left out of many of the better early manuscripts of the Gospel, and it thus might be a later addition.
-Kingdom of God is a somewhat unusual phrase, with the author of Matthew generally preferring Kingdom of Heaven.
+David Hill notes that the word God (του θεου) is left out of many of the better early manuscripts of the Gospel, and it thus might be a later addition.
+"Kingdom of God" is a somewhat unusual phrase for Matthew's Gospel, whose author generally prefers Kingdom of Heaven.
 Even without the word it is quite clear that this is a reference to the Kingdom of God.
-The parallel to this verse at Luke 12:31 does not include “first,” and does not mention righteousness, but as France notes, the author of Matthew shows a special interest in righteousness throughout his gospel.
+The parallel to this verse at Luke 12:31 does not include “first”, and does not mention righteousness, but as France notes, the author of Matthew shows a special interest in righteousness throughout his gospel.